 Additionally, Smith can be seen in the upcoming season of “It’s Always Sunny in Philadelphia” in January 2017.

-Smith made her Off-Broadway debut in Second Stage's “Wildflower.”
-She was a member of the Sundance Institute's Theatre Lab on Governor's Island in New York City and performed under the direction of Liz Diamond at the Yale School of Drama.
+Smith made her off-Broadway debut in Second Stage's “Wildflower.”
+Additionally, she was a member of the Sundance Institute's Theatre Lab on Governor's Island in New York City and performed under the direction of Liz Diamond of the Yale School of Drama.

-Smith graduated with honors from NYU's Tisch School of the Arts where she double majored in Drama and Journalism and minored in History.
+Smith graduated with honors from NYU's Tisch School of the Arts where she double majored in Drama and Journalism, minored in History.
 While at NYU, she studied commedia dell’arte in Florence, Italy, and co-founded Tisch’s first student dance troupe.

-In her spare time, Smith enjoys tap dancing, shopping for vintage clothing and the occasional red velvet cupcake.
+In her spare time, Smith enjoys tap dancing, shopping for vintage furniture and eating grilled cheese sandwiches.
 She grew up on Long Island, N.Y.
-When not filming in Los Angeles, she resides in Brooklyn, N.Y.
-Her birth date is Jan.
-16. She can be followed on Twitter at @reneefsmith.
+She shares her time between Los Angeles and Brooklyn, N.Y.
+Her birthday is Jan.
+16. She can be followed on Twitter @reneefsmith and on Instagram @reneefelicesmith.